lwhorton/lwhorton.github.io/_posts/2023-03-03-the-pain-scale.md

 A physical therapy office asked me to fill out a pain scale.
 The scale starts at 0 and ends at 10.
-Each number is assigned a short description to distinguish the levels of pain: "disabling, you can't perform your normal day to day activities", or "moderate, throbbing that subsides with rest".
+Each number is assigned a short description to distinguish the levels of pain: "disabling, you can't perform your normal day-to-day activities", or "moderate, throbbing that subsides with rest".
 During my visit I found it difficult to fill out this pain questionnaire.
 The scale and its descriptors seemed to skew heavily toward the lower numbers and the higher